JakimLi/pandaria/doc/custom_verification_tutorial.md

 Pandaria keywords just cucumber steps, so extends pandaria is just write your own cucumber steps.

-But in order to get the data than you want to verify against, we need to understand how pandaria stores them.
+But in order to get the data that you want to verify against, we need to understand how pandaria stores them.

 Verification Context
 --------------------